nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 1b.
-SellSavvy detects that there is a parameter not satisfying its constraint.
+SellSavvy detects that there is a parameter not satisfying its constraints.
   * 1b1.
-SellSavvy states the constraint of the invalid parameter.
+SellSavvy states the constraints of the invalid parameter.

   Use case ends